🇨🇿

 💡 Pro Tips

-• Excellent option for tech workers from eligible countries
+• Excellent option for tech and marketing workers from eligible countries

 • Ensure your employment contract explicitly mentions remote work